animal-crossing-music-extension/ac-music-extension/README.md

 You can enable Weather Detection so weather variants of the hourly music can be automatically picked according to the weather in your location!

 ### K.K.
 Slider 🎙
-Listen to the mitic K.K.
-Slider songs!
+Listen to K.K.
+Slider's songs!
 The extension features both 'live' and 'aircheck' version of his tunes.

 You can choose whether to keep his appearances to the usual Saturday nights, or to play his songs 24/7.